Jeans: Rokotov-Faibishenko case

 In 1957, during the 6th World Festival of Youth and Students held in Moscow, Soviet Union (present-day Russia), Western-made jeans were first introduced to the communist state and sparked "jeans fever" at the time.
 People preferred to wear Western-made blue jeans rather than local-made black ones.
 In Soviet ideology, such an action challenged communist-made jeans and symbolized Western victory.
-In 1961, two ringleaders, Y. T. Rokotov and V. P. Faibishenko, were caught with their group for smuggling currencies from other countries along with blue jeans and other contrabands.
-Under the leadership of Nikita Khrushchev, the duo was executed.
+In 1961, two ringleaders, Y. T. Rokotov and V. P. Faibishenko, were caught with their group for smuggling currencies from other countries along with blue jeans and other contraband.
+Under the leadership of Nikita Khrushchev, the duo were executed.

 Trends

 Worldwide market for jeans

 North America accounts for 39% of global purchases for jeans, followed by Western Europe at 20%, Japan and Korea at 10% and the rest of the world at 31%.